Category Archives: Defense attorney

 Get a Strong Defense to Assault Charges

-If you have been accused of assault, call 817-678-6771 or send us a message for a confidential consultation with the Fort Worth lawyers at Lee and Wood, LP.
+If you have been accused of assault, call 817-678-6771 or send us a message for a confidential consultation with the Fort Worth lawyers at LEE AND WOOD, GP.
 It’s important to get legal help as soon as possible after an arrest so that your attorneys can take immediate action to protect your rights, reputation and freedom.